CalliStef/Callista-Lucia/docs/utilities/utilities.md

 ## Task 3 - Create checkboxes

 Let’s start creating checkboxes for our tasks list!
-We will be doing this on the second rectangular of the **User Dashboard** frame.
+We will be doing this on the second rectangular of the "User Dashboard" frame.
 Since we would at least need more than 3 of these checkboxes, let’s use Figma’s feature of **components** and **instances**!

-**3.1** Outside of the User Dashboard frame, create a small rectangular box with the following properties:
+**3.1** Outside of the "User Dashboard" frame, create a small rectangular box with the following properties:
 * W: 21.88
 * H: 21.88
 * Fill with opacity at 0%